cu-esiil-edu/esiil-stars-syllabus-2023/index.md

 * Spatial data (vectors)
 * Spatial data (rasters)

+### Summer Group Projects
 Starting in the summer semester (late-May / early-June), group projects will begin.
 From here through the end of the internship (late-July / early-August), the meetings will increase to 2x weekly for group check-ins, regular progress reports, and help sessions for group projects.
+Each team will present their group project during a final presentation and in written form through a project blog post.

 ***